California Residential Mitigation Program (“CRMP”)

 The purpose of these CRMP Social Media Guidelines (“Guidelines”) is to facilitate the communication between staff and the public regarding CRMP initiatives, programs and other agency information.
 CRMP welcomes comments and opinions that relate to relevant topics and issues pertaining to the work undertaken by CRMP across its social media platforms.
 By facilitating such communication, CRMP does not intend to create a public or designated public forum by which visitors may address unrelated comments or concerns.

-By engaging with official CRMP social media pages, users agree to abide by the terms and conditions of these Guidelines, and gives express permission to the CRMP to monitor, filter, and/or remove content found in violation of these Guidelines.
+By engaging with official CRMP social media pages or in response to CRMP-generated postings, including advertisements, users agree to abide by the terms and conditions of these Guidelines, and gives express permission to the CRMP to monitor, filter, and/or remove content found in violation of these Guidelines.
 CRMP reserves the right to monitor, filter, and remove any content (text, links, video, etc.) that is deemed inappropriate, including but not limited to, content that is:

 - Found to promote, foster, or perpetuate discrimination on the basis of race, creed, color, age, religion, physical or mental disability or sexual orientation.

 - Disruptive or factually inaccurate and content that compromises public safety or operations.

 - Harassing, threatening, abusive or vulgar (including personal attacks or comments disparaging an individual or group based on ethnicity, race, gender, religion, age, disability or sexual orientation) which invades the personal privacy of any individual.